Job Catalog: Talent Management via Skills and Job Mapping

 The only way to utilize the modern HR trends is by staying data-driven in the approach to talent, and job catalogs help you do that.

-Why designing a Job Catalog important?
+Why is designing a Job Catalog important for strategic talent management?

-How to design a Job Catalog?
+How to design a Job Catalog as part of strategic talent management?

 Building a uniform job catalog is a challenge, especially for organizations with insufficient in-house capacity or knowledge.